apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 Transformers are not the optimal architecture.
 They are a locally optimal architecture that works really well given the constraints of first-order optimizers like SGD or Adam or Muon.
 I think this is important to understand.

 There are a number of constraints placed on architecture.
 The most important constraint is that you are limited to architectures which you can actually train.
 And of course, if you cannot train a model, you cannot evaluate it.
-Better architectures undoubtedly exist, we just can't train them.
+Better architectures undoubtedly exist, we just can't evaluate them because we can't train them.

-Stability is the main concern.
-Transformers are rather stable.
-You can backpropagate through them very easily, they train fast and are parallelizable with dense rewards.
+Transformers are great.
+They're rather stable.
+You can backprop through them very easily, they train fast and are parallelizable with dense rewards.
 Most importantly, they scale.
 But it's also true that attention has a lot wrong with it.
-Most famously it's `O(n^2)` in context length, transformers are not [recurrence-complete](https://arxiv.org/pdf/2510.06828).
-That is to say, the forward pass of a transformer cannot actually express any function, as it has a finite amount of layers.
+Most famously, attention is `O(n^2)` in context length, and transformers are not [recurrence-complete](https://arxiv.org/pdf/2510.06828).
+That is to say, the forward pass of a transformer cannot actually express any function of its inputs, as it has a finite amount of layers.

 This seems not to be such a big problem in practice.
-But we may be in the early stages of hitting context scaling limits we're not aware of.
-It's not obvious that attention variants can scale cleanly to truly massive contexts in the limit, it might be that you just run out of depth.
-We have no real way of knowing, because we cannot investigate the counterfactual.
+But do we really know?
+We may be in the early stages of hitting context scaling limits we're not aware of.
+It's not clear that efficient attention variants can scale cleanly to truly massive contexts in the limit, and it might be that you just run out of depth.
+Eventually your context gets so big that maybe you do need that depth.
+We have no real way of knowing what the real limits are, as we cannot run evals on hypothetical better models that do not exist.

-Using first-order optimizers, we must always make a tradeoff between optimal architecture for inference and how practical it is to actually train.
-Transformers currently make the best tradeoff.
-So that's why we use them.
+On the other side of the spectrum as transformers, you have RNNs.
+Or, architectures with recurrence more generally.
+Where a default transformer is incapable of expressing a function with more discrete decision points than the sum of its layers, a looped transformer actually can because it has essentially "infinite layers" through recurrence.
+The downside is that to train it you need a gradient through infinite layers also.
+This is mathematically sound, but numerically unstable to compute via backprop.

-But what if there were a way to train these architectures that don't exist yet?
-Maybe there's an architecture out there that's better for long context in the limit.
+But what if we didn't do backprop?
+What if there were way to train these architectures that would be otherwise impractical, like RNNs or even something non-differentiable?
+Once you start relaxing enough restrictions, maybe there's an architecture out there that's better for long context in the limit.
 It's certainly possible.
 In fact I think it's almost certain.

-Maybe it looks like a transformer, maybe it looks more like an RNN, maybe it's sparse, maybe an MoE, maybe it's a weird diffusion thing, maybe it's something nobody has come up with yet.
-But I figure it's gotta exist.
-Every time deepseek releases a model they seem to prove that better architectures do exist.
+Maybe it looks like a transformer, maybe it looks more like an RNN, maybe it's sparse, maybe an MoE, maybe it's a weird diffusion thing, maybe Mamba, maybe it's something exotic that nobody has come up with yet.
+But it's out there.

+My concrete fear is that we are barking up the wrong tree.
+Considering how many people have put effort into solving the transformer context length scaling problem, I don't think such a thing as free lunch exists with normal optimizers.
+If it did, someone would have found it by now.
+I think the efficient sparse attention techniques we already have are close to as good as they're going to get.

+This is not to say that the context length problem is not worth working on, there are very practical gains to be had.
+But I suspect that we'll only get like a single order of magnitude improvement over what already exists in OSS.
+Still a world-changing amount of performance left on the table, but not multiple orders of magnitude.

 ### Depth over Width

-In any case, regardless of what a block looks like, I think there's one axis that it makes sense to scale on, and that's depth.
+In any case, regardless of what the architecture looks like, I think there's one axis that it makes sense to scale on, and that's depth.

 There is a very good paper called [The Impact of Depth on Compositional Generalization in Transformer Language Models](https://arxiv.org/html/2310.19956).
 They find that: